simplesourcing/simplesagas/README.md

 Currently only statically defined undo/compensation processes are supported.
 It should be straightforward to support dynamically defined undo, but this may be a specialisation of a more general capability that could be added.

-It also requires the support of the io.simplesource.io.simplesource.saga.user.saga.user.command processing app.
+It also requires the support of the command processing app.

 ### Conditional Sagas